 - VWNEX (Vanguard Windsor fund) only has history back to 2001 (shown in green.)
 Its price history is extended with VWNDX - the same fund but with a different share class (shown in blue.)

 - IVV (an ETF tracking the S&P500) only has history back to 2001.
-Its history is extended using the S&P500 prices.
+Its history is extended using the S&P500 total return.

 Backfill defaultThe application automatically selects a backfill index by looking up the biggest allocation class for the asset, or the fund category if available.
 For example, a mutual fund whose biggest asset allocation is mid cap will be backfilled with a mid-cap index.

 Changing the backfillTo assign a different asset for backfill, click on the blue bar representing the backfill.
 A menu appears with a choice of indexes, stocks, ETFs and funds, as shown below:

 You may select a different backfill for each asset.
 When done, click 'Save Changes' to update the backtest.

 Double backfillThe asset you choose as a backfill may itself not have enough history to extend to the desired period length.
 In this case, Portfolio Lab uses a second backfill.

 In the example below, GOOG has history from 2002.
 For backfill, SPVAX (the same fund but with a different share class) is used from 1997 to 2002 and the S&P 600 SmallCap Index is used as a second backfill from 1994 to 1997.

 Unlike the primary backfill, the secondary backfill can only be chosen from a restricted set of indexes.